Jaida Thomas selected to TopDrawerSoccer Women’s Team of the Week

 Thomas is tied with Huff for a team high of 6 goals.
 She also currently leads the team with 3 game-winners.

 Tennessee will continue conference play this Thursday as the Florida Gators come to Knoxville.
 The match is scheduled for a 7 p.m.
-ET kickoff.
+EST kickoff.